alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-08-15-hazelcast-intro.markdown

 - Get the keys of the elements
 - Get a list of elements based on a criteria different from the primary key

+We can add additional indexing on the fields that do not make up primary keys so that queries will run faster.
+For each `put` though, additional overhead will incur.
+Indexing on non-keys is not mandatory for queries, but can speed up processing for frequent operations.

 ```java

     // IMap implements the java.util.Map inferface